Jimmy Dygert

-James Henry Dygert (July 5, 1884 – February 8, 1936) was a pitcher in Major League Baseball from 1905 to 1910.
+James Henry Dygert (July 5, 1884 – February 8, 1936) was an American pitcher in Major League Baseball from 1905 to 1910.
 He played for the Philadelphia Athletics of the American League.

 Career

 Dygert, a spitball specialist, started his professional baseball career in 1904 in Poughkeepsie, New York.
 In 1905, he went 18–4 with the pennant-winning New Orleans Pelicans, and he was purchased by the Athletics in August.
 He pitched a few games down the stretch but went just 1–4.
 The next season, he broke into the A's starting rotation and improved his record to 11–13.
 He pitched a combined no-hitter with Rube Waddell on August 29.

 Dygert hit his peak in 1907.
 On a pitching staff with three Hall of Famers – Chief Bender, Eddie Plank, and Waddell – Dygert was the number three starter.
 He completed the season with a 21–8 record, 151 strikeouts, and a 2.34 earned run average.
 In the pennant stretch of October, he pitched three shutouts in four days.
 The A's finished just 1.5 games out of first place.